giampaolo/pysendfile/README.rst

 ======

 As of now the code includes a solid `test suite <https://github.com/giampaolo/pysendfile/blob/master/test/test_sendfile.py>`__ and its ready for production use.
-It's been included in `pyftpdlib <http://code.google.com/p/pyftpdlib/>`__ project and used in production environments for almost a year now without any problem being reported so far.
+It's included in `pyftpdlib <http://code.google.com/p/pyftpdlib/>`__ project and used in production environments for years without any problem being reported so far.

 =======
 Authors